sumedhasaxena/nct2ctml/doc/trial_creation_guide.md

 **reviewed**: Once the trials under 'pending' folder are reviewed, they are moved to this folder

-**json**: When trial files are ready to be picked up my [matchminer-admin](http://https://github.com/sumedhasaxena/matchminer-admin "matchminer-admin"), they are converted to JSON format and moved here. matchminer-admin repo will remove files from here, once it finishes processing them.
+**json**: When trial files are ready to be picked up by [matchminer-admin](http://https://github.com/sumedhasaxena/matchminer-admin "matchminer-admin"), they are converted to JSON format and moved here. matchminer-admin repo will remove files from here, once it finishes processing them.

 ------------
 #### Rules for assigning values to various CTML fields